Quintessential Music Player

 In order to install Quintessential on your computer, open the file you have downloaded earlier, at which point you will be presented with the license dialog box.

 Once you have agreed to the license, you will be shown a dialog in which you can choose the type of installation (complete or custom), as well as the individual components in the program.
-In this example, we will not make any changes to the default selections.
+In this example, I will not make any changes to the default selections.

 Assuming that no problems occur in your installation process, you will then see a dialog showing that all of the components have been unpacked and installed.